nrobertus/Randy/README.md

 ### randy.py
 This is the program that inserts data into the database and check the GPIO ports for incoming rotational data.
+It will also monitor activity, and if there has been none in 24 hours, it will text the owner. (me.)

 ### app.js
 This is a node.js web server implemented with express.js.